SmartlyDressedGames/Unturned-Docs/assets/data-file-format.rst

 Color
 -----

-Colors can be parsed as a single hexidecimal value with optional "#" in front, or from a dictionary with R, G, and B keys.
+Colors can be parsed as a single hexadecimal value with optional "#" in front, or from a dictionary with R, G, and B keys.

 For example these are all valid colors: